ergo720/nboxkrnl/README.md

 # Nboxkrnl

 "nboxkrnl" is a work in progress, open source reimplementation of the kernel of the original xbox, with some input from the kernel code found in the xbox emulator
 [Cxbx-Reloaded](https://github.com/Cxbx-Reloaded/Cxbx-Reloaded).
-Currently, it can be tested with the test app provided by [lib86cpu](https://github.com/ergo720/lib86cpu), a cpu emulation library.
+Currently, it can be run with [nxbx](https://github.com/ergo720/nxbx), an XBE launcher program.
 Note that it's not a goal of this project to be able to run on xbox emulators such as x(q)emu or on real hardware.

 ## Building